yt-dlp/yt-dlp/README.md

                                      (default)
     --force-keyframes-at-cuts        Force keyframes around the chapters before removing/splitting them.
 Requires a
-                                     reencode and thus is very slow, but the resulting video may have fewer artifacts
+                                     re-encode and thus is very slow, but the resulting video may have fewer artifacts
                                      around the cuts
     --no-force-keyframes-at-cuts     Do not force keyframes around the chapters